cogtoolslab/human-machine-datavis-cogsci/README.md

 `paper` contains the pdfs for the orginial and corrected version our paper.

 `results` contains the dataframes (csv files) and unedited figures for all plots in the paper.

+`stimuli` contains the test items and instructions given to humans and machines.

 BibTeX Citation:
 ```